nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Actor:** User\
 **MSS:**
 1. User chooses to flip the flashcard
-2. Flashlingo shows meaning of the word.
+2. Flashlingo shows meaning of the word.\
 Use case ends.

 **System:** Flashlingo\
 **Use case:** UC7 – Indicate user has remembered word\
 **Actor:** User\
 **MSS:**
-1. User confirms remembrance of the word
+1. User confirms remembrance of the word.
+2. Flashlingo increments level of the flashcard.
-2. Flashlingo displays congratulatory message.
+3. Flashlingo displays congratulatory message.\
 Use case ends.

+**Extensions:**\
+2a.
+Flashlingo detects that level of flashcard exceeds threshold\
+2a1.
+Flashlingo deletes the flashcard.\
+Use case resumes from step 3.

 **System:** Flashlingo\
 **Use case:** UC8 – Indicate user has forgotten word\
 **Actor:** User\
 **MSS:**
 1. User indicates they couldn’t remember word.
+2. Flashlingo decements level of flashcard.
-2. Flashlingo displays motivational message to keep up.
+3. Flashlingo displays motivational message to keep up.\
 Use case ends.

+**Extensions:**\
+2a.
+Flashlingo detects that level of flashcard is at base level of 1\
+2a1.
+Flashlingo does not decrement any further, leaving level at 1.\
+Use case resumes from step 3.

 **System:** Flashlingo\
 **Use case:** UC9 – Stop session\
 **Actor:** User\
 **MSS:**
 1. User chooses to stop session.
-2. Flashlingo stops and displays the completion message..
+2. Flashlingo stops and displays the completion message.\
 Use case ends.

 **System:** Flashlingo\